gvrohan11/Tile-HTTP-Server/README.md

-CS 340 - Computer Systems Final Project
+# CS 340 - Computer Systems Final Project (Fall 2023)

 HTTP tile server used to register client and image to course-wide canvas server